Chris Kydes leads a simple life — he wakes up at 4 or 5 a.m., watches the morning news and makes his way over to a small roadside workshop.

 The shoemaker said his older brother Andy later escaped through Albania, eventually making it to Italy from where he also traveled by boat to the U.S. to reunite with his family.

 Andy followed his father’s footsteps by also joining the military, serving in the Navy during WWII and surviving the deadly 1944 D-Day invasion of Normandy — the largest seaborne invasion in history.

 Meanwhile, Chris was still an infant, but by the age of 13 he and his family had relocated again — this time to Norwalk, Connecticut.

 “My parents wanted to be with relatives who had also migrated here,” he said.
 “There are hundreds of us around here.”

-Although he had not seen it coming at the time, Kydes explained that an unexpected turn of events would force him to grow up fast.
+He had not seen it coming at the time, but Kydes explained that an unexpected turn of events would force him to grow up fast.

 “My father died young,” he said.
 “I was on my own very young, married at 18.
 I’m basically self-taught, for better or for worse.”

 After attending community college in Norwalk, Kydes worked for years in the electronics industry and later as a firefighter — all the while raising five children with his first wife.